addiscent/vagrant-ruby-rails/README.md

 You may therefore manage or edit those files from either "within" the guest vbox, (in the "/vagrant" subdirectory), or from "outside" the guest vbox, (in the "vagrant-ruby" subdirectory).
 You may also use that directory, or any of its subdirectories, to share files between the host file system, and the guest vbox file system.

 If desired, you can customize the configuration/operation of your guest vbox by modifying the Vagrantfile and .sh provisioning files.
 Remember, some changes require completely rebuilding the guest vbox.
-To rebuild the vagrant guest vbox image, you will need to do "vagrant destroy" and "vagrant up", after you customize these files, (see the Vagrant documentation).
+To rebuild the vagrant guest vbox image, you will need to do "vagrant destroy" and "vagrant up", after you customize these files, (see the _Vagrant_ documentation).
 Beware.
 If you do a complete rebuild, any changes made inside the guest vbox which have not been incorporated into the Vagrantfile and provisioning files will be lost, so before doing a "vagrant destroy", back up your work if necessary.

-After doing that, if you wish to place those modified vagrant box configuration files into a git source repository of your own, the guest vbox's "/vagrant" directory is probably the best place to install a local git repository, ("git init"), for that purpose.
-Git is ready to be executed from the "vagrant ssh" shell immediately after guest vbox installation.
-All you need to do is enter your "git config..." info, such as your name and email address, (and remote repository URL, if desired), and git is ready for use.
+After doing that, if you wish to place those modified _Vagrant Box_ configuration files into a _git_ source repository of your own, the guest vbox's "/vagrant" directory is probably the best place to install a local _git_ repository, ("git init"), for that purpose.  _Git_ is ready to be executed from the "vagrant ssh" shell immediately after guest vbox installation.
+All you need to do is enter your "git config..." info, such as your name and email address, (and remote repository URL, if desired), and _git_ is ready for use.

 The other subdirectory atypical to the guest vbox _Ubuntu_ file system root is "/workspace".
 This subdirectory is also sync'd to the host.
 It is"mapped into" the other host subdirectory named "/workspace", which you created immediately before building the guest vbox.
-This subdirectory is probably a good location for placing your Ruby/Rails et al project files, as they may be edited or managed either from "within", or "outside of", the guest vbox.
-As with the "/vagrant" directory, a git repository may be placed in one or more subdirectories of "/workspace" as needed.
+This subdirectory is probably a good location for placing your _Ruby/Rails_ et al project files, as they may be edited or managed either from "within", or "outside of", the guest vbox.
+As with the "/vagrant" directory, a _git_ repository may be placed in one or more subdirectories of "/workspace" as needed.

-If this "/workspace" subdirectory is used for your Ruby/Rails or other project files, they won't be co-mingled with your guest vbox configuration files in "/vagrant".
-By segregating the two, version control management of guest vbox configuration changes and Ruby project changes is simplified.
+If this "/workspace" subdirectory is used for your _Ruby/Rails_ or other project files, they won't be co-mingled with your guest vbox configuration files in "/vagrant".
+By segregating the two, version control management of guest vbox configuration changes and _Ruby_ project changes is simplified.

 Another advantage gained from placing your project files in the "/vagrant" and "/workspace" directories, ("outside of the box"), is they are not deleted by a "vagrant destroy" command.
 This can be a very useful side effect.
 If you have placed any of your non-disposable project files "inside the box" during development, executing "vagrant destroy" without first backing up your project files will probably ruin your day.
-By the way, did I mention git is already installed and ready to go immediately after the guest vbox finishes building?
+By the way, did I mention _git_ is already installed and ready to go immediately after the guest vbox finishes building?

 #### Other Notes
 ##### Port Mapping

-Port mapping is an essential feature for resolving the problem of port number conflicts in a crowded system of server daemons, Vagrant guest vboxes, Docker containers, etc.  The Rails WEBrick server port default number is 3000.
+Port mapping is an essential feature for resolving the problem of port number conflicts in a crowded system of server daemons, _Vagrant_ guest vboxes, Docker containers, etc.  The _Rails_ WEBrick server port default number is 3000.
 The "vagrant-ruby-rails" Vagrantfile maps the guest vbox port number 3000 to the host's port number 3030.
 The choice of port number 3030 is arbitrary.
 If you wish to change this port mapping to a host number port which better suits your needs, you may do so by editing the Vagrantfile.
-For more information, see the Vagrant documentation about the "config.vm.network" directive.
+For more information, see the _Vagrant_ documentation about the "config.vm.network" directive.

 ##### Memory (RAM) Usage

 This guest vbox needs 1GB of memory during installation because it compiles componenet sources at that time.
 However, after installation of this guest vbox, you may need less memory, (or more), while developing your projects.
 If that is the case, you may use the Vagrantfile memory directive to change the amount of memory consumed by this guest vbox when it is loaded into memory.
-For more information, see the Vagrant documentation about the "vb.memory" directive.
+For more information, see the _Vagrant_ documentation about the "vb.memory" directive.

 ### Product Pedigree

 The software components installed by the provisioning scripts are noted below.
 Their versions may be updated in the future, but their initial commit versions are :

-##### Ubuntu Server 14.04 "base"
+##### _Ubuntu Server_ 14.04 "base"

 The _Ubuntu Server_ is an "official base" image from https://atlas.hashicorp.com/boxes/search.

-##### Ruby 2.2.1, Gems 2.4.6, Rails 4.2.1
+##### _Ruby_ 2.2.1, _Gems_ 2.4.6, _Rails_ 4.2.1

-Ruby and Gems are downloaded and compiled by RVM.
-RVM compiles them using _make_ sources from https://github.com/postmodern/ruby-install.
+_Ruby_ and _Gems_ are downloaded and compiled by _RVM_.  _RVM_ compiles them using _make_ sources from https://github.com/postmodern/ruby-install.

-##### RVM 1.26.11, (Ruby Version Manager).
+##### _RVM_ 1.26.11, (Ruby Version Manager).

-RVM is installed using https://rvm.io/.
+_RVM_ is installed using https://rvm.io/.

-##### Git 1.9.1
+##### _Git_ 1.9.1

-Git is installed using the official _Canonical Ubuntu_ package repositories, "sudo apt-get install -y git".
+_Git_ is installed using the official _Canonical Ubuntu_ package repositories, "sudo apt-get install -y git".

-##### Node.js 0.10.25
+##### _Node.js_ 0.10.25

-Node.js is installed using the official _Canonical Ubuntu_ package repositories, "sudo apt-get install -y nodejs".
+_Node.js_ is installed using the official _Canonical Ubuntu_ package repositories, "sudo apt-get install -y nodejs".

 ##### Nokogiri 1.6.6.2

-Nokigiri is installed by gem, "gem install nokogiri --no-document".
+Nokigiri is installed by _gem_, "gem install nokogiri --no-document".

 ### Caveats